kssuraaj28/kssuraaj28.github.io/_posts/2020-01-11-Getting-started.md

 >Keyboard: *Notice me senpai*

 >Keyboard microcontroller: Lol, I got something.
 I need to read a keypress from the keyboard?
 Easy

 >Keyboard: Finally, I have been waitin...

 >Keyboard microcontroller: Done

 >Processor: That was painful.

 That's what it is: painful.
-That's why modern operating systems install something called a device driver (it's a piece of software), that takes care of all this I/O business for you .As a programmer, you only interact with the driver to deal with I/O.
+That's why modern operating systems install something called a device driver (it's a piece of software), that takes care of all this I/O business for you.
+As a programmer, you only interact with the driver to deal with I/O.

 ### The Von Neumann Model
 Remember these questions: